f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/vm-manual-demo-guide.rst

 * Navigate to Networking section, select the Virtual network and Subnet which is created in step 2.
 * Click on “Review and Create”, Review all the necessary parameters and deploy a Virtual Machine.
 * SSH to created Virtual Machine using Public IP and install docker in it.
 * Choose the application you want to use and deploy the application within Virtual Machine.
-In this scenario, we have deployed DVWA application for testing purpose using below docker command.
+In this scenario, we have deployed DVWA application for testing purpose using docker command:
   "docker run -d -p 80:80 vulnerables/web-dvwa"

 * We should not have Public IP address/FQDN for the VM so disassociate the existing public IP address from the VM and delete it.